fsharp/fsharp.org/use/windows/index.md

 ### Option 2: Install F# and Xamarin Studio

+[Xamarin Studio](http://xamarin.com/studio) is a freemium IDE for mobile app development.
+[MonoDevelop](http://monodevelop.com) is a free and open source IDE based on the same code.
+F# can be used with both.

 * Install [the free standalone F# commpiler tools](http://go.microsoft.com/fwlink/?LinkId=261286)
 * Then install [Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.com) for Windows
 * Then install the F# Addin for Xamarin Studio or MonoDevelop from the Addin Gallery